haframjolk/epsilon/README.md

 # Epsilon

-Epsilon is a simple anonymous online voting system.
+Epsilon is a simple anonymous online voting system with single-use password authentication.

 ## Prerequisites